Meet Kate McKinney

-Kate McKinney joined Martin Pringle in 2014.
-Kate began her career in 1996 as an assistant prosecuting attorney in suburban Kansas City and then transitioned into private practice.
-Kate took a brief hiatus from her legal practice to start her own company, focusing on social media and digital marketing.
+Kate McKinney began her career in 1996 as an assistant prosecuting attorney in suburban Kansas City and then transitioned into private practice.
+After 11 years, Kate took a brief hiatus from her legal practice to start her own company, focusing on social media and digital marketing.
 After building a successful small business and gaining perspective on the needs of business owners, she felt called back to the practice of law.
+Kate joined Martin Pringle in 2014.
 Her experience as a business owner gives Kate a unique perspective when managing clients’ needs.
-Kate’s law practice focuses on civil and commercial litigation, insurance defense, estate planning, and business and entrepreneurial law.
+Kate’s law practice focuses on civil and commercial litigation, insurance defense, and business and entrepreneurial law.

 A Kansas City native, Kate earned her undergraduate degree at Saint Mary’s College in South Bend, Indiana and her law degree at Vanderbilt University in Nashville, Tennessee.
-She is active in the Kansas City community and currently serves on the Board of Directors at the Kansas City CARE Clinic.
-Kate lives in Overland Park with her husband and four young children.
-She spends an inordinate amount of time at the local soccer and baseball fields on evenings and weekends.
+She is active in the Kansas City community, was a member of the Greater Kansas City Chamber of Commerce's Centurions leadership program, and recently chaired the Board of Directors at the Kansas City CARE Clinic.
+Kate lives in Overland Park with her husband and four children.
+She spends an inordinate amount of time at the local soccer fields on evenings and weekends.

 Kate is an accomplished commercial and civil litigator with experience in contract cases, commercial foreclosures and other loan-related litigation, stockholder disputes, employment claims, will and trust disputes and business torts such as non-competition and trade secrets litigation.
 She has successfully represented clients in administrative proceedings and in mediations, as well as in state and federal courts in Kansas and Missouri.